Megali Idea: World War II, annexation of Dodecanese and Cyprus dispute

 Although the Great Idea ceased to be a driving force behind Greek foreign policy, some remnants continued to influence Greek foreign policy throughout the remainder of the 20th century.

 Thus, after his coup d'état of 4 August 1936, Ioannis Metaxas proclaimed the advent of the "Third Hellenic Civilization", similar to Adolf Hitler's Third Reich (influenced by pan-Germanism).
 The attack by Italy from Albania and the Greek victories enabled Greece to conquer, during the winter of 1940–1941, parts of southern Albania (Northern Epirus, as it is identified by Greeks) which were administered as a province of Greece for a short time until the German offensive of April 1941.

 The occupation, resistance and the civil war initially put the Great Idea in the background.
 Nevertheless, another very good diplomatic performance by the Greek side at the Paris Peace Conference, 1946 secured a further enlargement of Greek territory, in the form of the Dodecanese Islands, despite the very strong opposition of Vyacheslav Molotov and the Soviet delegates.

 The British colony of Cyprus became the "apple of discord" between the two countries, putting an end to the positive Greco-Turkish relations that had existed since the Kemal-Venizelos agreement in the 1930s.
 In 1955, a Greek army colonel of Greek Cypriot origin, George Grivas, began a campaign of civil disobedience whose purpose was primarily to drive the British from the island, then move for Enosis with Greece.
-The Greek Prime Minister, Alexandros Papagos, was not unfavourable to this idea.
+The Greek prime minister, Alexandros Papagos, was not unfavourable to this idea.
 There was increasing polarisation of opinion between the dominant Greek population and the minority Turks.

 The problems in Cyprus affected the continent itself.
-In September 1955, in response to the demand for Énosis, an anti-Greek riot took place in Istanbul.
+In September 1955, in response to the demand for Enosis, an anti-Greek riot took place in Istanbul.
 During the Istanbul Pogrom 4,000 stores, 100 hotels and restaurants and 70 churches were destroyed or damaged.
 This led to the last great wave of migration from Turkey to Greece.

-The Zürich Agreement of 1959 culminated in independence of the island with Greece, Turkey and UK as guarantee powers.
+The Zürich Agreement of 1959 culminated in independence of the island with Greece, Turkey and the UK as guarantee powers.
 The inter-ethnic clashes from 1960 led to the dispatch of a peacekeeping force of the United Nations in 1964.

 The Cyprus issue was revived by the dictatorship of the colonels, who presented their April 21, 1967, coup d'état as the only way to defend the traditional values of what they called the "Hellenic-Christian Civilization".

 Brigadier General Ioannidis arranged, in July 1974, to overthrow Cypriot President Archbishop Makarios, and proceed with Enosis (union with Greece).
 This led to Turkey invading the island in response, with the expulsion of Greek Cypriots in areas controlled by Turkey, and the flight of Turkish Cypriots from the south.
-In 1983, the north declared independence, but to this day, the only country that recognizes Northern Cyprus is Turkey.
+In 1983, the north declared independence and to this day, Turkey is the only country that recognizes Northern Cyprus.